Aurametrix/Alg-S/README.md

 Alg-S
 =====

-Scala, object-functional programming and scripting language
+Scala, object-functional programming and scripting language, a child of Ruby and Java.
+Runs on JVM.
+Pure object-oriented programming (OOP) language (every variable is an object, and every “operator” is a method).
+Functional programming (FP) language (can pass functions around as variables)) Powers Twitter, Netflix, Tumblr (Yahoo), Linkedin, Foursquare, Quora, Box.com, Coursera ...

 Download:
 http://www.scala-lang.org/download/